cran/pander/README.md

 myReport$export(open = FALSE)
 ```

-# Evals
+# Capturing evaluation information with evals

 When working on the [rapport package](http://rapport-package.info), I really needed some nifty R function that can evaluate R expression along with capturing errors and warnings.
 Unfortunately the `evaluate` package had only limited features at that time, as it could not return the raw R object, but only the standard output with messages.
-So I wrote my own function, and soon some further feature requests arose, like identifying if an R expression results in a plot etc.
+So I wrote my own function, and soon some further feature requests arose, like identifying if an R expression results in a plot etc. This section aims to give a quick introduction to the functionality of `evals`, but for more usage/implementation details, please refer to specialized vignette, which can be accessed by `vignette('evals', package='pander')` or available online [here](http://rapporter.github.io/pander/evals.html).

 But probably it's easier to explain what `evals` can do with a simple example: